primefaces/primefaces/docs/7_1/components/graphicimage.md

 - A UID is generated for each StreamedContent reference
 - The mapping between the UID and the ValueExpression string of StreamedContent ref is put into the HTTP session
 - This UID is appended to the image url that points to JSF resource handler.
-- Our custom PrimeFaces ResourceHandler gets the UID from the url, gets the ValueExpression from the session and resolves the StreamedContent instance and finally streams it to client.
+- Our custom PrimeFaces ResourceHandler gets the UID from the URL, gets the ValueExpression from the session and resolves the StreamedContent instance and finally streams it to client.

 As a result there will be 2 requests to display an image, at first browser will make a request to load